 Ensure that your supplier provides the required paperwork

-- Goods coming from outside the EU typically need transport documentation and several copies of the invoice.
+- Goods typically need transport documentation and several copies of the invoice.
 For consignments over £6,500, a valuation document is usually needed.
 Other requirements can include a certificate of origin.

 - You will also need copies of transport documentation.